joeFunction/employeeDirectory/README.md

   ### Usage

-An employee or manager would benefit from being able to view non-sensitive data about other employees.
+An employee or manager would benefit from being able to view non-sensitive data about employees.
 It would be particularly helpful to be able to filter employees by name.

 ### Functionality